nus-cs2103-AY2324S1/ip/docs/README.md

 # Ally's User Guide
 What is Ally?
-Ally is an amazing application that is optimised for use via a Command Line Interface (CLI) while still having a Graphical User Interface(GUI), so it would bore you out!
+Ally is an amazing application that is optimised for use via a Command Line Interface (CLI) while still having a Graphical User Interface(GUI), so it would not bore you out!
 As a fast typist with 200 wpm, Ally can manage you tasks faster than your normal GUI apps.
 ## Features

-### Adding a Todo: todo
+### Adding a Todo: `todo`

 Add a todo task to your list of tasks.